seddy21/Halo3C-Collector/README.md

 **Powershell Listener Setup**

-1. Copy the “HALO-Listener-v4” powershell script to the server you intend to run it on.
+1. Copy the “HALO-Listener” powershell script to the server you intend to run it on.
 2. Update the global variables found under “Update these variables” accordingly
 3. Start the script.